-Aug.
-09 - Present Executive Vice President
+■ Aug 09 - Jan 17 Executive Vice President - Marketing /

-- Marketing (Department) / Thai Metal Trade Plc. / Steel Service Center
+Thai Metal Trade Plc. / Steel Service Center

-Remarks:
+Remarks :

-- (1) Mr. Soon Tarasansombat holds the Company's share of total 166,380,000 shares, which equivalent to 38.21 percent of its total issued and paid up shares, and Mrs. Pornjit Tarasansombat, his spouse, hold of total 30,000,000 shares, which equivalent to 6.89 percent of its total issued and paid up shares. - (2) Mr. Paisal Tarasansombat holds the Company's share of total 18,000,000 shares, which equivalent to 4.13 percent of its total issued and paid up shares, and Mrs. Panlapa Tarasansombat, his spouse, holds of total 18,690,400 shares, which equivalent to 4.29 percent of its total issued and paid up shares. - (3) Mr. Komsan Tarasansombat holds the Company's share of total 33,046,675 shares, which equivalent to 7.59 percent of its total issued and paid up shares, and Mrs. Wimol Tarasansombat, his spouse, hold of total 1,500,000 shares, which equivalent to 0.34 percent of its total issued and paid up shares. - (4) Mrs. Panlapa Tarasansombat holds the Company's share of total 18,690,400 shares, which equivalent to 4.29 percent of its total issued and paid up shares, and Mr. Paisal Tarasansombat, her spouse, holds of total 18,000,000 shares, which equivalent to 4.13 percent of its total issued and paid up shares.
+- (1) Mr. Soon Tarasansombat holds the Company's share of total 117,700,000 shares, which equivalent to 27.03 percent of its total issued and paid up shares, and Mrs. Pornjit Tarasansombat, his spouse, hold of total 32,000,000 shares, which equivalent to 7.35 percent of its total issued and paid up shares. - (2) Mr. Paisal Tarasansombat holds the Company's share of total 31,174,700 shares, which equivalent to 7.16 percent of its total issued and paid up shares, and Mrs. Panlapa Tarasansombat, his spouse, holds of total 17,750,500 shares, which equivalent to 4.08 percent of its total issued and paid up shares, and Mr. Patis Tarasansombat, the child is underage, holds of total 1,000,000 shares, which equivalent to 0.23 percent of its total issued and paid up shares. - Mr. Komsan Tarasansombat holds the Company's share of total 33,000,075 shares, which equivalent to 7.58 percent of its total issued and paid up shares, Mrs. Wimol Tarasansombat, his spouse, hold of total 1,500,000 shares, which equivalent to 0.34 percent of its total issued and paid up shares, and Mr. Chanon Tarasansombat, the child is underage, holds of total 1,000,000 shares, which equivalent to 0.23 percent of its total issued and paid up shares. - (4) Mrs. Panlapa Tarasansombat holds the Company's share of total 17,750,500 shares, which equivalent to 4.08 percent of its total issued and paid up shares, Mr. Paisal Tarasansombat, her spouse, holds of total 31,174,700 shares, which equivalent to 7.16 percent of its total issued and paid up shares, and Mr. Patis Tarasansombat, the child is underage, holds of total 1,000,000 shares, which equivalent to 0.23 percent of its total issued and paid up shares.

-In this regards, the number of shares and percentage of shareholding of all directors and executives are as of March 7, 2016, the latest book closing date.
+In this regards, the number of shares and percentage of shareholding of all directors and executives are as of March 9, 2018, the latest Record Date.

+Report on

-Report on Good Corporate Governance
+Good Corporate Governance

 The Board of Directors has realized the significance of the Company's good corporate governance by endorsing the moral and ethics as business principles in order to conduct the business with responsibilities, due care, and loyalty to bring efficient, transparent, and trustworthy growth from our shareholders, investors, and stakeholders.
-The Board therefore established the good corporate governance principle and guidelines so as to preserve such policy which can be divided into 5 chapters as follows:
+The Board therefore established the good corporate governance principle and guidelines so as to preserve such policy which can be divided into 5 chapters as follows;